Deploy

 Tip:

-If the mobile worker does not already have a map open in Navigator that covers the extent of the route provided in the link, they will get an Unable to Calculate Route error.
+If the mobile worker does not have a map open in Navigator that covers the extent of the route provided in the link, they will get an Unable to Calculate Route error.
 To prevent this, include the itemID for the map you want the worker to use in the link along with the routeItemID.

 Display directions to a single location